tyleraclark/tyleraclark.github.io/npi.md

     </a>
     <span class="tooltiptext">
         <a href="https://tyleraclark.github.io/CMSC320_final_project.html">
-            Inferring Ideology from Incidents: An Analysis of the Global Terrorism Database
+            Inferring Ideology from Incidents:<br>An Analysis of the Global Terrorism Database
         </a>
     </span>
 </div>